Crunch-io/crunch-cube/README.md

 ## Changes

+### 3.0.38
+- Improve calculation of DoF for pairwise comparison
+- Use effective counts as column bases for DoF

 ### 3.0.37
 - Add squared counts as a cube measure
 - Enable calculating pairwise stats with effective denominator